udzura/slides/rubykaigi2025/script.md

 to build applications by combining components written in different languages, choosing the best tool for each specific job.

-The diagram on WasmCloud's website does a really good job of showing this concept.
+The diagram on the website of WasmCloud, which is an open source wasm apps orchestrator, does a really good job of showing this concept.

 In essence, Wasm's value extends well beyond just the browser, enabling flexible and powerful new ways to construct software across many environments.